Saturday, December 31, 2016

 Be that as it may, some folks see the winter solstice as a sign of hope because the light will be increasing with each of the coming days, and they have the mindset of the snowlady pictured below.

-Btw, those same people tend to dread the summer solstice because each coming day after that is darker and darker!
+On another note, those same people tend to dread the summer solstice because each coming day after that is darker and darker!

 Tuesday, December 20, 2016